What is lupus pernio?

 - Electrocardiogram (ECG) or echocardiogram

-- Blood tests, which may show elevated acetyl cholinesterase (ACE), alkaline phosphatase, calcium, gamma globulin (polyclonal) and reduced lymphoctye count
+- Blood tests, which may show elevated angiotensin-converting enzyme (ACE), alkaline phosphatase, calcium, gamma globulin (polyclonal) and reduced lymphocyte count

 It is important to exclude tuberculosis.
 Tuberculin skin test and QuantiFERON® gold blood test are negative in sarcoidosis.

 The differential diagnosis can include various types of cutaneous lupus erythematosus.

 The goal of the treatment of lupus pernio is to improve the patient's appearance and prevent scarring.
 The treatment chosen may depend on the severity of systemic symptoms.

 - Laser treatment (pulsed dye and carbon dioxide lasers)